-Going paperless has notable benefits for businesses and nonprofits.
+Going paperless with a document management system has notable benefits for businesses and nonprofits.
 According to Accenture, 59% of managers report missing deadlines because they’re unable to find documents.
 This loss of productivity extends deep into teams and across departments when documents are misplaced, lost, or only available to a single person at any given time.

 The paperless office has other advantages, including the ability to: